nikitao13/HashMePlease/readme.md

 - The script uses a timeout of 4269ms for the initial request to prevent hanging if the server doesn't respond
 - Make sure to keep your cookie value secret and do not share it publicly
+- Hash Me Again challenge 14 is mostly the same code, with an added `binaryToString` function